A Case for Time based One Time Passwords

 Aaruni Kaushik

-Tail-what?
 Tailscale is a project by Tailscale Inc which creates a mesh network of your devices.
 It allows all the devices on your tailscale network, the “tailnet”, to talk to each other direclty, in a peer to peer manner.
 It does not matter if your devices are separated by the internet, or a NAT, or even a CGNAT: tailscale can break through and create a functional tunnel between each of your devices.
+It works by employing Wireguard behind the scenes to create a tunnel from each device, to every other device in your tailnet.
+For 9 devices, that means 90 tunnels have to be created and maintained, and without tailscale, this operation would be MANUAL!
+The full breakdown of exactly how Tailscale works can be found here.

 Hitchhikers Guide to Libostree